fdenoodt/UA-Artificial-Intelligence-Labs/06 machine learning/readme.md

 - Implement `RegressionModel.get_loss` to return a loss for given inputs and target outputs.
 - Implement `RegressionModel.train`, which should train your model using gradient-based updates.

 There is only a single dataset split for this task (i.e., there is only training data and no validation data or test set).
 Your implementation will receive full points if it gets a loss of 0.02 or better, averaged across all examples in the dataset.
-You may use the training loss to determine when to stop training (If you’re using the original version, use `nn.as_scalar` to convert a loss node to a Python number).
+You may use the training loss to determine when to stop training.
 Note that it should take the model a few minutes to train.

 ```
 python autograder.py -q q2